 State TWO precautions required when working with hydrochloric acid.
 [2 marks]

 Scientists determined the mean mitotic index at 50 μm intervals away from the root tip in 10 young plant roots.

-FIGURE 7 shows the scientists' results.
+FIGURE 7, on the opposite page, shows the scientists' results.